 FACTOIDS & TRIVIA

-The Legacy was the first new guitar model produced by G&L after its acquisition by BBE in 1992.
-BBE also took the opportunity to switch from the veneer rosewood fingerboard used by Leo Fender on pre-1992 G&Ls to a slab rosewood board.
+By late 1992 BBE switched from the veneer rosewood fingerboard used by Leo Fender on his G&Ls to a slab rosewood board.
 The main reason for the change from veneer to slab was economics; slab boards are cheaper to make and have less wasted wood.
-BBE also used the new style headstock that Leo Fender and his staff designed for the S-500 and Comanche around 1990.
-The early models (1992-93) used the highly regarded Seymour Duncan Vintage series pickups.
-Later models came equipped with G&L wound alnico pickups.
-The Legacy illustrated is an early model from February 1993.
-It has a very unusual feature in that the serial number is located on the bridge instead of on the neck plate.
-G&L routinely used bridge serial numbers from 1980-82, but then switched to stamping the serial numbers on neckplates from 1983 to the present.
+The Legacy below has a slab fingerboard, but also has a couple of unusual features.
+First, it has an 11-screw pickguard instead of the usual 8-screw pickguard.
+Second, the serial number is located on the bridge instead of on the neck plate.
+G&L routinely used bridge serial numbers from 1980-82, but then switched to stamping the serial numbers on neckplates from 1983 to 1997.
 In early 1993, G&L had run out of neck plates with serial numbers and, in order to keep production moving, used some leftover bridges from the early 1980s.
-According to Tony Petrilla at G&L, less than 40 guitars left the factory with these old bridges.
+According to G&L, less than 40 guitars left the factory with these old bridges.
 The serial number on this guitar indicates that bridge was manufactured around 1981.

 G&L LEGACY (February 1993)